ChuankeFu/Academic/content/en/post/Feature-7-run_DMU/run_dmu.md

 eg.  `target_trait_name=list(c("Trait1"),c("Trait2"))`

-`random_regression_effect_name=list(c("L1&id","L1&pe_effect","L2&id","L2&pe_effect"),c("L1&id","L1&pe_effect","L2&id","L2&pe_effect"))`
+`random_regression_effect_name=list(c("L1&id&pe_effect","L2&id&pe_effect"),c("L1&id&pe_effect","L2&id&pe_effect"))`

-Within each list,  the left side of  `&`  stands for  polynomial coefficient name,  the right side of  `&`  stands for  random effect name.
+Within each list,  the left side of  `&`  stands for  polynomial coefficient name,  the right side of  `&`  stands for  random effect name or fixed  effect name.
 If user want to include permanent effect in random regression model,  the random effect name in the right side of `&`   should be "pe_effect", and user must set  included_permanent_effect as TRUE

 -   **12：included_permanent_effect**